datalad-handbook/book/docs/usecases/inm7_usinghammerpants.rst

 additional load of large computing jobs.
 Analyses run slower and slower because of insufficient memory.
 Moreover, because no job scheduler [#f1]_ exists on the cluster that would incentivize reasonably sized partial analyses steps, analyses can be large chunks that run for days or weeks.
-With this, important analyses often sit idle for weeks, and important computations are delayed.
+With this, analyses often sit idle for weeks, and important computations are delayed.

 The DataLad Approach